skotterud98/MAS-220/README.md

 Upload and run program:

 -   Open ElevatorMainProgram folder and run ElevatorMainProgram.ino file in Arduino IDE
--   This will automatically open all the other files in the same file as tabs
+-   This will automatically open all the other files in the same folder as tabs in the sketch
 -   Press compile and upload with the servo-lab unit connected to bluetooth or a USB-port